mishakessler/unix-environment/README.md

 <details><summary>📋 View Installation Steps</summary><br>

-**STEP 1.** Copy and paste the following Homebrew command in your terminal:
+**STEP 1.** Run the following Homebrew command in your terminal:

 ```shell
 brew install git
 ```

-> ⚠️ Warning: Like before, any `brew` command may take an opportunity to upgrade Homebrew dependencies before actually installing the software you've requested– that's all to say, don't worry if a lot seems to be happening when you run a `brew` command.
+> ⚠️ Like before, any `brew` command may take an opportunity to upgrade Homebrew dependencies before actually installing the software you've requested– that's all to say, don't worry if a lot seems to be happening when you run a `brew` command.